How to Get Traffic to Your Blog (How I Became the Freddy Krueger of Blogging)

 If you’re wondering how to get traffic to your blog, you’ve got to start by reading the blogs and joining in the conversation.

-Don’t force your way in – jump in where you feel you can add some value, and on the posts that you found valuable.
+Don’t force your way in.
+Jump in where you feel you can add some value, and on the posts that you find valuable.

-Remember that no matter how much you may want to penetrate a micro-network, you won’t be able to do it if you don’t really like the content.
+Remember that no matter how much you may want to penetrate a micro-network, you won’t be able to do it if you don’t like the content.
 So if the content doesn’t resonate, just leave it alone, and go after the other blogs.

-While you’re engaging in the conversation, pay attention to what topics other people are interested in, and what ideas of yours seem to get the best response and most traction.
+While you’re engaging in the conversation, pay attention to what topics other people are interested in, and what ideas of yours seem to get the best response and traction.

-Don’t rush it, and have realistic expectations about how long it takes to feel that you’re really part of a community.
-Truth be told, with most of the communities that I’m a part of online, I still feel like I’m on the outside looking in – but that’s slowly starting to change.
+Don’t rush it.
+Have realistic expectations about how long it takes to become part of a community.
+Truth be told, with most of the communities that I was a part of online, I felt like an outsider looking in for a long time.

 This is important: Make sure you’ve reached the point where the bloggers have all responded to several of your comments before you move on to the next step…